RACE DATE AND TIME

 The Delta Dental Mount Washington Road Race reserves the right to conduct a post-competition urine analysis on any athlete that competes.

 WATER & AID STATIONS

-There are two water refilling stations on course.
+There is ONE water refilling station on course.
 Runners are encouraged to bring their own water bottles.
 Water will be provided at the summit.

 Emergency Medical Services will be available at the base, halfway, and at the summit.
 The medical team will be in contact with aid stations via Auto Road stages and HAM radio operators.
 If you need assistance, please seek the nearest race staff, volunteer, or HAM radio operator.

 The weather on the mountain can be extreme, even in June.
 BE PREPARED!
 Due to the extreme exposure above treeline, consider bringing extra clothes (mittens, windbreaker, hat, etc.) when you run.
 Send warm clothes to the summit with your support driver to wear after you cross the finish line.

 To better inform your clothing decisions visit the Mt Washington Observatory’s Higher Summits Forecast the evening before the event (summit forecasts for Mt.
 Washington are only available 24 hours in advance).